Laakkuluk Williamson Bathory: Qaggiavuut! Society

-Along with several other grassroots Inuit performing artists, Bathory is a founding member of the Qaggiavuut!
+Along with several other grassroots Inuit performing artists, Williamson is a founding member of the Qaggiavuut!
 Society for a Nunavut Performing Arts Centre, a community-based organization that supports Inuit artists and is working toward building a community-centered performing arts centre in Iqaluit.
 Qaggiavuut!
 Society has been operating as a volunteer organization since 2009, and in January 2016 won the Arctic Inspiration Prize – the first time an arts-based organization has ever won the prize.
 Beyond its goal of creating a Nunavut performing arts space, the organization also works to expand performing arts training for Inuit artists, to build economic opportunities for artists in the Arctic, to maintain at-risk Inuit performance art forms, and to nurture the creation of new Inuit performing arts work.
-Bathory began working as a program manager for the Qaggiavuut!
+Williamson began working as a program manager for the Qaggiavuut!
 Society in 2016.

 Awards

-In 2021, Bathory won the Sobey Art Award, for which the Jury says her "performance practice courageously defies preconceived notions through embodied lived experience."
+In 2021, Williamson won the Sobey Art Award, for which the Jury says her "performance practice courageously defies preconceived notions through embodied lived experience."